dwoodjr/drexel-courses/GMAP 395/Module 4/GMAP 395 - ASN 4 - Brief.md

 ## Scripted Control
 - I created a script that increases vignette intensity as the player gets closer to the artifact, creating a sense of pressure and immersion.

-## Cinemachine Setup
-- I implemented a free-look camera that orbits around the artifact.
-- Added a triggered dolly camera that activates during a key interaction.

 ## Challenges
 - Ensuring smooth transitions between Cinemachine cameras.